 “English’s fine.
 What's up?
 You lost?”

 The man stopped approaching him a few meters before the porch.
 Behind the reflective sunglasses his pale face was bright red.
-Strings of black hair peaked out from under the helmet and stuck to his sweaty forehead and neck.
-He was tall and lean, perhaps somewhat willowy and graceful even, definitely not specifically athletic, although looks could be deceiving of course.
+Strings of ink black hair peaked out from under the helmet and stuck to his sweaty forehead and neck.
+He was tall and lean, perhaps somewhat willowy and graceful even, not specifically athletic, although looks could be deceiving of course.

 “Not really,” the man replied.
 “I ran out of water.
 It's still quite the trip down.”